Please see our advice for credential trainees and supervisors

 |South West||Royal United Hospitals Bath NHS Foundation Trust & North Bristol Trust||RUH Bath & Bristol Breast Care Centre||2|

 |South West||Gloucestershire Hospitals NHS Foundation Trust||Cheltenham General Hospital||1||CLOSED||1 appointment made|

 |Yorkshire & Humber||Leeds Teaching Hospital NHS Trust||Leeds Teaching Hospital NHS Trust||1||Job advert||CLOSED||1 appointment made|

 Recruitment of pilot participants

-Individual training posts will be advertised and recruited to locally by each pilot site, using the same nationally agreed person specification.
-Jobs will be advertised on NHS Jobs and links will be added to the table above as soon as they are available.
+Individual training posts were advertised and recruited to locally by each pilot site, using the same nationally agreed person specification.
+Jobs were advertised on NHS Jobs and links to each advert are in the table above.

-The credential training programme will be open to anyone post-Foundation Training but it is anticipated that it may be attractive to those currently in SAS posts or those looking for a change of career and a better work/life balance.
-The person specification details the entry requirements and the curriculum capabilities illustrate the end-point of training.
-The full credential curriculum will be published here shortly.
+The credential training programme was open to anyone post-Foundation Training but it was expected to also be attractive to those in SAS posts or those looking for a change of career and a better work/life balance.
+The person specification details the entry requirements and the curriculum details the content of the training programme.

 The initial pilot cohort is now complete.
 If a second cohort is approved this page will be updated.